a-breezy/horiseon/README.md

 1. Moved reused styles into parent themes to get rid of unnecessary excess code
 2. Reformatted for changes in html stated above.

+## HoriSeon frontpage can be found [here](https://a-breezy.github.io/horiseon/ 'preview of horiseon frontpage')

 ![Image of ](horiseon-preview.png "Preview of the HoriSeon front page")